 Unless you’ve been living under a rock, you’ve probably heard that a new health insurance marketplace opened its virtual doors on October 1st.
 And, if you watch the news or participate in Facebook, you’ve probably heard people bitching and moaning ever since.

 A few weeks ago, I brought my 18-month-old daughter in for her “well baby” check-up.
 Thankfully, my employer allowed me to use my lunch break to take her to the doctor’s office.
 Since all she needed was a check-up and some shots, I thought that I would be back within an hour.
-We […]
+We arrived at the […]